Hot Weather Warnings

 - Turn on a radio, television, or fan to muffle the sound of fireworks.
 Providing common household noises that your pet knows and trusts will help calm your pet if he is alone during the night.

-- If possible, do not leave your dog or cat outside during fireworks shows.
+- If possible, do not leave your dog or cat outside this weekend.
 Once scared, they will often jumps fences and run fast and far from home, not noticing cars or other hazards.

 - If your dog begins to whine, pace, and pant, try to distract him by playing his favorite game or having him perform his favorite trick.
 Petting him and trying to soothe him with your voice might simply reinforce and increase his anxious behavior.